Visas and immigration

 A note about overseas qualifications

-If you are unsure whether your Qualifications are accepted in the UK, please contact UK NARIC to check the equivalence of your country’s qualifications with those in the UK.
-Further information is available online at www.naric.org.uk .
+If you are unsure whether your Qualifications are accepted in the UK, please contact UK ENIC to check the equivalence of your country’s qualifications with those in the UK.
+Further information is available online at www.enic.org.uk/ .